Askira/Uba

 The postal code of the area is 601.

 One of the villages of Askira/Uba, Lassa, was the origin of a new virus found in the blood of returning American missionaries, and first identified by a virology research team in a laboratory at Yale University, who named it "Lassa virus" after the location where it first appeared.
+Askira/Uba has two Emirate Councils namely; Askira Emirate and Uba Emirate.